2008 Illinois Democratic presidential primary: Analysis

 It was no surprise that Barack Obama cruised to a landslide victory in Illinois, the state he had represented in the U.S. Senate since 2005.
 He enjoyed massive support in his state among all demographics.
 According to exit polls, 57 percent of voters in the Illinois Democratic Primary were white and they opted for Obama 57–41; 24 percent of voters were African American and they, too, backed Obama 93–5; and 17 percent of voters in the primary were Hispanic/Latino and they narrowly backed Obama 50–49.
 Obama won all age groups but tied Clinton among senior citizens aged 65 and over.
 He won all voters in the state of all educational attainment levels as well as income/socioeconomic classes.
 He won all ideological groups and voters from both parties as well as self-identified Independents.
 Regarding religion, Obama won every major denomination except Roman Catholics, who narrowly backed Clinton 50-48 percent.
 Obama won Protestants by a margin of 58–38, other Christians 79–19, other religions 82–17, and atheists/agnostics 78–21.
+Additionally, 69% of young voters (ages 17-29) in this state voted for Obama.

 Obama performed extremely well statewide and racked up massive victories in his home city of Chicago as well as its suburbs and the metropolitan area.
 He also won Northern Illinois as well as the collar counties by substantial victories.
 Clinton's best performance was in Southern Illinois among the more rural and conservative counties that are majority white, although Obama still won the region as a whole.